 In the past, building an online course was time-consuming and very expensive.

-But today, there are platforms on the market that allow creators to build an online course without coding.
-These options are awesome because they allow more people access to creating courses.
+But these options are awesome because they allow more people access to creating courses.
 They also cut down on the costs of getting started.

 So, quit searching for developers on Upwork and Fiverr, stop stressing about mobile capability and expensive gear, and let us show you how to do it the easy way!